Want to tackle global issues of the 21st century?

 Study how global developments affect our lives in this International Relations programme.
 Organize your own European conference, step into the shoes of various world leaders and learn about topics such as policy law, public affairs and intercultural management.
 This programme is perfect if you want to enter the public policy realm or business world, and may well serve as a stepping stone towards graduate courses in foreign affairs, law, public administration, public policy, political science or business.

 Want to study at Windesheim for a full academic year?
-Combine this programme with Doing Business in the World or Doing Business in Europe.
+Combine this programme with International Business Studies.

 What's International Relations like?

 This full-time bachelor's level programme (30 ECTS credits) offers a balanced package of courses in which theory and practice are combined.
 We will take a look at what is going on in the world of international affairs, by going to Brussels to visit the European Parliament and key lobbying agencies.

 Project 1: European affairs (5 ECTS credits)